cognitiveailab/TextWorldExpress/README.md

 ### Coin Collector ("coin")
 Agents frequently find tasks such as object search, environment navigation, or pick-and-place tasks challenging.
 The [Coin Collector](https://github.com/xingdi-eric-yuan/TextWorld-Coin-Collector) distills these into a single benchmark where an agent must explore a series of rooms to locate and pick up a single coin.
 In the original implementation, the game map typically takes the form of a connected loop or chain, such that continually moving to new locations means the agent will eventually discover the coin -- while including medium and hard modes that add in one or more "dead-end" paths.
 To control for environment difficulty across games, the TextWorldExpress reimplementation uses the same map generator across environments, and generates arbitrary home environments rather than connected loops.
 The user maintains control of other measures of difficulty, including the total number of rooms, and the number of distractor objects placed in the environment.

+### Arithmetic ("arithmetic")
+The Arithmetic environment requires agents to first solve a math problem, then to pick up the item with the same quantity as the math problem answer, and place it in the box.
+At the moment, task complexity cannot be controlled yet.

+### Map Reader ("mapreader")
+The Map Reader environment requires agents to retrieve a coin from a particular location, and put it into the box found in the starting location.
+Task complexity can be controlled by varying the number of locations in the environment, the distance from the starting location and where the coin is located, and the number of distractor objects randomly placed in the environment that are not required for the task.

 # Usage